isabellamora/Genius_Camp_Alexa/BPJH/RockPaperScissors/ReadMe.md

 # Rock Paper Scissors

-I have included my code that I typed up at the end of class yesterday if you want to take a look at it.
+I have included my code (JS) that I typed up at the end of class yesterday if you want to take a look at it.
+If you were absent, I have also included the JSON file.

 # Process: